gauntface/web-push-book/content/notification-behaviour.md

 So far we've looked at the options that alter the visual appearance of a notification.
 There are also options that alter the behaviour of notifications.

-Be default, calling `showNotification()` with just visual options will have the following behaviours:
+By default, calling `showNotification()` with just visual options will have the following behaviours:

 - Clicking on the notification does nothing.
 - Each new notification is shown one after the other.
 The browser will not collapse the notifications in any way.